Toucaan/toucaan.research/README.md

 # Introduction

-Toucaan is an _intrinsic_ and _mutative_ CSS framework.
+Toucaan is a _mutative_, _intrinsic_ and _deterministic_ CSS framework.
-It is meant for "app-like" web interfaces meant for the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+It is meant for "app-like" web interfaces according to the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).

-1. By mutative, we mean that you can add/edit your own style rules directly into the framework.
-The concept borders near the idea of a framework-less and classless approach to CSS, in that there is no heavy `reset` or `normalize.css` or a secondary utility or resource required to be imported for cross-browser consistency.
+1. Mutative means that you can add or edit baseline rules (think custom `normalize`) yourself, directly into the framework.
+This concept borders close to the idea of a class-less & framework-less approach to design.
+There is no single heavy `reset` or `normalize` or outside utility required to be enforce cross-browser consistency.

-2. By intrinsic, we mean that the designs "belongs to" the device the user is on.
+2. Intrinsic means that the design "belongs to" the device.
 Now, this can mean a lot of things but unlike responsive, for example, Toucaan doesn't use hardcoded pixel values on media-query to switch the interface between mobile and the desktop.
 In fact, it doesn't even serve the desktop CSS if the